 All couples argue.
-For some couples in certain situations, the argument can escalate into physical contact and violence.
-Many times, they occur more than once with neighbors calling the police because of the noise from shouts.
-When there is evidence of domestic violence, the assumed perpetrator may be charged and taken into custody.
+For some couples in certain situations, the argument can escalate into physical contact, violence, and Domestic Violence Offenses.
+When there is evidence of domestic violence in North Carolina, the assumed perpetrator may be charged and taken into custody.

 - Physical abuse – hitting, shoving, pinching, biting, slapping

 - Sexual abuse – rape, treating the person in a sexually demeaning way

 - Emotional abuse – continual criticism, calling names

 - Psychological abuse – threatening harm to the victim or children, destruction of property, forcing isolation from others

 - Economic abuse – preventing access to money, forbidding employment

 While the majority of domestic violence victims in the past have been women, men may also be victims.
 It may occur in heterosexual or homosexual relationships.
 The couple may be living together or just dating.
 It also includes former relationships as well as those who are only roommates.